brightbox/docs.brightbox.com/content/guides/cli/getting-started.md

 #### Mapping a cloud IP

 So now you have a server but it only has a private IP address.
-To access it over the internet you need to map a Cloud IP to it.
-Firstly, create a cloud IP on your account:
+To access it over the Internet you need to map a
+[Cloud IP](/reference/cloud-ips/) to it.
+Firstly, create a Cloud IP on your account:

     $ brightbox-cloudips create